brian-team/brian2genn_benchmarks/README.md

 These files can be used to run detailed benchmarking on Brian2's C++ standalone mode and on Brian2GeNN.
-It is meant to run with the most recent versions of Brian2/Brian2GeNN/GeNN, i.e. currently the master branch (all projects will soon have corresponding releases: 2.2 (Brian), 1.2 (Brian2GeNN), and 3.2 (GeNN)).
+It is meant to run with Brian 2.2, Brian2GeNN 1.2, and GeNN 3.2.

 A simple way to run it if you have nvidia-docker installed is to just run via
 Docker: